-6. 3 However, the borrowing position needs to be kept under review to avoid incurring higher borrowing costs in future years when the Council may not be able to avoid new borrowing to finance capital expenditure and/or to refinance maturing debt.
-Market commentators are forecasting an increase in interest rates across all maturities (see graph below) - though a limited increase rather than a material change.
+6. 3 The borrowing position needs to be kept under review to avoid incurring higher borrowing costs in future years when the Council may not be able to avoid new borrowing to finance capital expenditure and/or to refinance maturing debt.
+Market commentators are forecasting no increase in interest rates across all maturities for 12 months (see graph below).
+Any increase is then predicted to be gradual 0.25% increases rather than a material change.
 More detail on their interest rate forecasts is at Appendix 4.